ThrillStays

 Key species: Gray wolves, bison, elk, coyotes, trumpeter swans, bald eagles, river otters, bighorn sheep.

-Best timing: January to February for deepest snow and most concentrated wildlife activity.
+Best timing: January–February for deepest snow and most concentrated wildlife activity.

 Every winter, approximately 20,000 gray whales migrate from Alaska to the warm lagoons of Baja California to breed and give birth.
-The lagoons of San Ignacio, Ojo de Liebre, and Magdalena Bay offer the most intimate whale encounters on Earth: mothers actively bring their calves to small boats (pangas) for interaction, and it is not unusual to have a whale calf surface inches from the boat and make eye contact.
+The lagoons of San Ignacio, Ojo de Liebre, and Magdalena Bay offer the most intimate whale encounters on Earth — mothers actively bring their calves to small boats for interaction, and it is not unusual to have a whale calf surface inches from the boat and make eye contact.

-Costs: Panga trips cost $50 to $80 per person for two to three hours.
-Multi-day camp-based trips at San Ignacio Lagoon run $2,000 to $4,000 for three to four nights including meals and multiple panga outings.
+Costs: Panga trips cost $50–$80 per person for 2–3 hours.
+Multi-day camp-based trips at San Ignacio Lagoon run $2,000–$4,000 for 3–4 nights including meals and multiple panga outings.

 Best timing: Mid-January to mid-March.
 February is peak season with the highest whale concentration.